allgreed/kasprowicz.pro/content/posts/common-makefile-interface.md

 - commit to the [standard and tooling](https://github.com/allgreed/common-makefile-interface)
 - spread the word - share this article, mention it to your friends, hell, give a talk!
 - talk to me - **tell me it's stupid and why it'll fail miserably**, utter a tale of grand sucess, weave a story full of mystery, betrayal and romance.
 Or just drop a hint what could be improved in your opinion.
-Either through Github issues or email me (it's my name, at sign, this domain, all lowercase - suck it, bots).
+Either through Github issues or email me (it's my first name, at sign, this domain, all lowercase - suck it, bots).

 ## Footnotes
 [^1]: the graph and the one below bears an uncanny simillarity to [the meaning of meaning](https://www.researchgate.net/publication/242914013_The_meaning_of_meaning)